therealozp/class-notes/compilers/garbage collection.md

 **pros**:
 - pretty simple (can be implemented for DJ)
-- collection is performed incremental. it only ever gets really slow for large graphs with a lot of references.
+- collection is performed incrementally. it only ever gets really slow for large graphs with a lot of references.
 - garbage is collected immediately as soon as reference goes to 0.

 **cons**: